For your B2B SaaS go-to-market strategy, what's the best way to get to MVP? Learn from the Founder of the SaaS success story Atera here.

 TAM SAM SOM needs to be part of your B2B SaaS Go-to-Market Plan

-How can you use the TAM/SAM/SOM approach to size your market as part of your B2B SaaS go-to-market plan?
-The outcome will confirm if your ICP focus can support your growth goals.
+Use the TAM SAM SOM approach to size markets as part of your B2B SaaS go-to-market plan.
+It will confirm if your ICP focus can support your growth goals.

 A common way to focus your Go-to-market is through the TAM/SAM/SOM approach.
 The outcome will be a close match to your strategic part of the market where you should strive to get Product Market Fit.
 So how do you use this to size your Addressable Market?

 TAM represents your Total Addressable Market.
 This is the entire market you’re servicing, the solution you provide, and the audience that can benefit from your solution.
 Based on what your product does, or service is, TAM is the entire market you could target if you had unlimited time and resources.
 If you did not have any restrictions, what would that market look like?
 For instance, for an apple grower, their TAM would be the market for food where they compete with other alternative foods.
 Grocery stores, restaurants, chefs, nutritionists, school lunch programs - any and everybody who could choose to consume an apple in some form vs. an alternative.

 Rather than calculating the size of your TAM yourself, you can turn to one of several proxies.
 There are 98 Magic Quadrants from Gartner and 177 Wave Reports from Forrester.
 There are also market research reports such as Crunchbase and Guidestar.